johnfburkhart/brain-tumor-classification-segmentation/README.md

 </table>

-We chose to include weight decay as a way to avoid overfitting on this relatively small dataset.
+We chose to include weight decay as a way to avoid overfitting this relatively small dataset.
 Following this, we trained the model for $50$ epochs and graphed its evaluated its training and testing accuracy with the following figures:

 <div style="display: flex; justify-content: space-around;">
   <img src="figures/basic_cnn_accuracy_graph.png" alt="Image 1" style="width: 45%;"/>